 Kilimanjaro Kit List – What to Pack?

-Always remember, your backpack should contain drinking water, snacks, camera, and any extra clothing which you might need.
-Rest everything will go in the duffle bag carried by porter.
+Always remember, your backpack should contain drinking water, snacks, a camera, and any extra clothing which you might need.
+Rest everything will go in the duffle bag carried by a porter.

-Hope the above mentioned tips will help Climbing Mount Kilimanjaro for beginners.
-It may be a bit of challenging but each and every challenge faced will be worth it.
+Hope the above-mentioned tips will help Climbing Mount Kilimanjaro for beginners.
+It may be a bit challenging but each and every challenge faced will be worth it.
 You will be nearer to success if you follow all the above tips.

-We at Jerry Tanzania Tours make sure your safety as our priority and your success as our success.
+We at Jerry Tanzania Tours make sure your safety is our priority and your success is our success.
 Hence our team strives hard to give you the best possible service.